OliviaLeavitt/startup/README.md

 - **Database Data**: Recipes and meal plans will be dynamically fetched and displayed using data from a database.
 - **WebSocket Data**: Planning to implement real-time updates for grocery list changes using WebSockets.

+## CSS Startup
+** Modifications **
+For this assignment, I styled my project using Bootstrap as the framework.
+This allowed me to make the pages responsive fairly easily.
+My navigation and footer elements are consistent throughout the application, enabling users to navigate between pages effortlessly.
+I added hover effects to the links, providing feedback when users interact with the navigation, making it more engaging.

+To ensure the pages were responsive, I utilized Bootstrap's grid system, which automatically adjusts the layout based on the screen size, ensuring a pleasant experience on mobile and desktop devices.
+Additionally, I incorporated Bootstrap's classes for margins, padding, and text alignment, which helped maintain consistent spacing and alignment across different screens.
+I also implemented responsive navigation elements that collapse into a hamburger menu on smaller screens, allowing for easy access to different sections of the application without overcrowding the interface.

+For the "Properly styled CSS application elements" criteria, I ensured that all components, such as buttons and input fields, were visually consistent.
+By utilizing Bootstrap classes, I implemented a uniform design that improves usability and enhances user interaction, making the application intuitive and engaging.

+For the "Properly styled CSS application text content" criteria, I focused on ensuring that all text elements, including headings, paragraphs, and labels, were styled for clarity and readability.
+I used appropriate font sizes, weights, and colors to create a visually appealing effect, making it easy for users to navigate and understand the application.

+I ensured that all images in my application were responsive and maintained proper ratios for different screen sizes.
+I styled the placeholder data in the login form and home screen to say "Welcome, username!" to improve user experience and provide clear guidance.
+In the navigation bar, you will notice a bell icon; when you hover over this icon, you will see my placeholder for WebSocket data, showing the different activities other users are doing in the application.